March 2022

 The Paris Climate Accord

-The role of the Paris accord is to force countries and bring them to the non-dominant strategy {contribute, contribute}.
-It can do in the following ways.
+The role of the Paris Accord is to force countries and bring them to the non-dominant strategy {contribute, contribute}.
+It can be done in the following ways.

 The second option is to provide incentives.
-Paris agreement provides the framework for financial, technical and capacity building to those who need it.
-Financial support is necessary to get the capacity building, which, in turn, will reduce the cost through a feature known as the learning rate.
+The Paris Agreement provides the framework for financial, technical, and capacity building for those who need it.
+Financial support is necessary to achieve capacity building, which, in turn, will reduce the cost through a feature known as the learning rate.

-The third option is to impose a cost to non-compliance.
+The third option is to impose a cost on non-compliance.
 As part of the Enhanced Transparency Framework (ETF), countries are required to report back in 2024 and show the actions taken.
-The process can induce the moral cost to the participating countries, inducing the required push to follow up on promises with actions.
-Moreover, the measurement, reporting and verification are legally binding.
+The process can induce a moral cost to the participating countries, inducing the required push to follow up on promises with actions.
+Moreover, the measurement, reporting, and verification are legally binding.

 Paris Agreement: UNFCC